This page summarizes my hike of the Continental Divide Trail from Canada to Mexico through Montana, Idaho, Wyoming, Colorado and New Mexico.

 - Times cried: only once, and it was out of happiness, relief and sense of achievement when I saw the Grand Tetons from Idaho and knew I had almost made it to Wyoming from Canada.

 - Shoes: 10, 5 of which didn’t work well for me.

 - Took a wrong turn: too many to count.

 - Couldn’t find the trail: too many to count.

 - Thing I missed least: the perceived urgency and importance of the ‘real world’.

 - Funniest experiences: charged by a squirrel; total yard-sale because I was texting while hiking and tripped; playing cards in a broken down van on the side of I-80; being refused service for looking like a homeless person.

-Thank you to everyone in my world that has supported and continues to support me in this dream.
+Thank you to everyone who supported me in this dream!

 -Elevated and Atlas